MLyxs/Handwriting-Recognition-using-ANN/README.md

-# Code samples for "Neural Networks and Deep Learning"
+# Handwriting Recognition using Feedforward Artificial Neural Networks

 A program adapted from that of @mnielsen to input a user-drawn digit through a simple GUI and determine the digit written using artificial neural networks.